1. There are various FX fee structures for currency exchange in the market, what are the differences, and which one benefits me most?

 | Type 1 | Mid-market/interbank rates* | Y | No markups in FX rates, the exchange rates look cheap | Have to pay extra FX fees |

-| Type 2 | Mid-market/interbank rates add on markups | n.a. | You don’t have to pay any other FX related fees, all FX costs are already included in the markups. | The exchange rates may be misunderstood to be expensive and lack transparency, and calculating the markups requires extra effort. |
+| Type 2 | Mid-market/interbank rates with a markup added | No seperate fee | You don’t have to pay any other FX related fees, all FX costs are already included in the markups. | The exchange rates may be misunderstood to be expensive and lack transparency, and calculating the markups requires extra effort. |

-| Type 3 | Pay a membership/plan fee to exchange in interbank rates within a certain limit | Within the limit, you can freely exchange in interbank rates. | Exceeding or not fully utilizing your limit will actually increase your overall FX costs. | |
+| Type 3 | Pay a membership/plan fee to exchange at interbank rates within a certain limit | Within the limit, you can freely exchange in interbank rates. | Exceeding or not fully utilizing your limit will actually increase your overall FX costs. | |

-WorldFirst’s FX structure is based on the interbank rate —— we start here because it provides a fair and transparent base for your transaction.
+WorldFirst’s FX structure is based on the interbank rate — we start here because it provides a fair and transparent base for your transaction.
 To provide our services, including technology, security, expert support, and to ensure compliance, we apply a single, competitive markup to this interbank rate.

 This creates your final guaranteed exchange rate – quoted upfront, with no hidden fees added later.
 What you see is what you pay.
 This ensures you get competitive rates and complete clarity about the costs involved.

-2. What’s interbank rate?
-What’s mid-market rate?
+2. What are the interbank rate and mid-market rate?

 3. Why our FX fee structure works better for your business?